Lucas with chant artist Brenda McMorrow

 A skilled facilitator, Lucas lead an adult devotional chanting workshop at the Ignatius Retreat Centre with singer/harpist Shannon Kingsbury and instrumental workshops at Hillside Music Festival and The Groove Yoga Festival.
 Equally at ease in academic circles, Lucas presented some of his research ideas at an International Community Music Conference in Waterloo.
 The Age of Majority Singers performed one of Lucas' chants in 4 part harmony accompanied by kora with the audience singing the chorus along with the choir.

 In 2008, he travelled to Saint-Louis, Senegal to learn the 21 string kora, (a West African harp) with Dialy Kouyate.
-Kouyate gave Lucas his blessing to integrate the Kora into his creative work and play it for audiences in North America.
+Kouyate encouraged Lucas to integrate the Kora into his creative work and play it for audiences in North America.
 Lucas also plays cello, shakuhachi flute, didgeridoo and a RAV vast drum.
 He has played music in both hospital and hospice settings and facilitates community gatherings called ‘Song, Sound & Silence’ where participants integrate creative expression and movement with the practice of mindfulness.